UCLAmplitudes/UCLAmplitudes.github.io/journalclub.md

 permalink: /jc/
 ---

-This is the website for the joint UCLA & Caltech Amplitudes Journal Club.
+This is the website for the joint UCLA/Caltech Amplitudes Journal Club.

 Organizers: [Chia-Hsien](mailto:chshen@physics.ucla.edu) and [Andres](mailto:dkosmopoulos@physics.ucla.edu).